Deferred Maintenance

 Common causes of deferred maintenance

 All organizations face challenges unique to their situation.
-But there are some common issues that lead to heavy maintenance backlogs.
+However, there are some common issues that lead to heavy maintenance backlogs.

 Lack of a maintenance program or strategy

 If your organization relies too heavily on reactive or corrective maintenance, this becomes the norm.
-You can be caught in the loop of constantly evaluating priorities in order to address the most urgent need, and end up deferring the rest.
+It is easy to get caught in the loop of constantly evaluating priorities in order to address the most urgent need and end up deferring the rest.

-Save yourself the trouble by implementing a preventive maintenance plan or a predictive maintenance program.
+Save some trouble by implementing a preventive maintenance plan or a predictive maintenance program.

 Poor inventory management

-Whether you have a proactive maintenance program in place or not, you must ensure that you have the tools and parts on hand to complete maintenance work.
+Whether a company has a proactive maintenance program in place or not, they must ensure they have the tools and parts on hand to complete maintenance work.

 Lack of needed skills